AlanCunningham/waveshare-eink-weather-display/README.md

   - Your Pirate Weather API key
   - Preferred units of measurement

-Units of measurement options, from https://darksky.net/dev/docs:
+Units of measurement options, from the old DarkSky docs:
 ```
 auto: automatically select units based on geographic location
 ca: same as si, except that windSpeed is in kilometers per hour